-Figure 1: Examples of non-regular compartment lay-out
+Fig.1: Examples of non-regular compartment lay-out

 - 3. The method is designed for vessels with strictly vertical bulkheads and horizontal decks.
-Compartments bounded by one ore more warped bulkheads, e.g. as sketched in Fig. 1.c, are not foreseen. - 4.
-The formulae of SOLAS 1992 may, especially with long and arrow side-compartments, intrinsically lead to negative probabilities.
+Compartments bounded by one ore more warped bulkheads, e.g. as sketched in Fig.1c, are not foreseen. - 4.
+The formulae of SOLAS 1992 may, especially with long and narrow side compartments, intrinsically lead to negative probabilities.
 This remark does not apply to SOLAS 2009, where a revised set of equations is used. - 5.
 The probability of damage to two or more adjacent compartments involves the subtraction of the probabilities of the smaller damages.
 In the forward and aft regions of a ship, where the waterlines are narrowing, this may lead to negative probabilities. - 6.
 According to the explanatory notes of SOLAS 1992, IMO (1991), the maximum penetration at side compartments shall not exceed twice the minimum penetration.
-This constraint can limit the penetration depth very severely.
-In Fig. 2.a the case is sketched where only compartment 1 is damaged.
+This constraint can limit the penetration depth severely.
+In Fig.2a the case is sketched where only compartment 1 is damaged.
 The evident penetration is according to the angled line, with the penetration depth indicated by b.
-However, in this case b1 = 0 and b2 > 2b1 so the penetration limitation rule is violated.
-The only solution to comply with this rule is to set b2 also to zero, which results in penetration depth b as depicted in Figure b.
-With a hollow waterline b would even become negative, which leads to a probability of damage of zero for this rather realistic damage case.
+However, in this case $b_1 = 0$ and $b_2 > 2b_1$ so the penetration limitation rule is violated.
+The only solution to comply with this rule is to set b_2 also to zero, which results in penetration depth b, Fig.2b.
+With a hollow waterline b would even become negative, which leads to a probability of damage of zero for a completely realistic damage case.

-In the regulations of SOLAS 2009 the penetration limitation rule has been slightly changed, the criterion is now that the mean penetration shall not exceed twice the minimum penetration.
-With b > 2b1 this rule is clearly violated in Fig. 2.a.
+In the regulations of SOLAS 2009, the penetration limitation rule has been slightly changed.
+The criterion is now that the mean penetration shall not exceed twice the minimum penetration.
+With $b > 2b_1$ this rule is clearly violated in Fig.2a.
 What would be an appropriate penetration depends upon the interpretation of the rule.
-If the mean penetration is taken as the absolute value of b, and the minimum penetration is only measured at the extremities of the damage case, a penetration as indicated by the dashed line in Fig. 2.b would result.
+If the mean penetration is taken as the absolute value of b, and the minimum penetration is only measured at the extremities of the damage case, a penetration as indicated by the dashed line in Fig.2b would result.
 If the signed value of b is used, no penetration whatsoever can exist which complies with the rule.

-We consider this whole subject of penetration limitation rather unfortunate.
+In my opinion, this whole subject of penetration limitation is rather unfortunate.
 It may have its purpose, but in the present form it is confusing and unrealistic.

-7. For the determination of the probability of damage a number of crisp damage boundaries are applied.
+7. For the determination of the probability of damage, a number of crisp damage boundaries are applied.
 These may appear to be evident at first sight, but will be less appropriate when the actual compartment boundaries are not so crisp.
 For instance, the factor x_1 in SOLAS 1992 is defined as 'the distance from the aft terminal of L_s to the foremost portion of the aft end of the compartment being considered'.
-But take a damage to compartment D in Fig. 1.b, what is here the aft end of the compartment, and the applicable foremost portion of it?
+But take a damage to compartment D in Fig.1b.
+What is in this case the aft end of the compartment, and the applicable foremost portion of it?
 Nobody can explain this on a normative basis (which might be the reason that the explanatory notes IMO (1991) contain predominantly examples, instead of explanations).